-At December 31, 2019, the District reported a liability of \$171,392 for its proportionate share of the General Employees Fund's net pension liability.
-The District's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million to the fund in 2019.
+At December 31, 2020, the District reported a liability of \$185,859 for its proportionate share of the General Employees Fund's net pension liability.
+The District's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million.
 The State of Minnesota is considered a non-employer contributing entity and the state's contribution meets the definition of a special funding situation.
-The State of Minnesota's proportionate share of the net pension liability associated with the District totaled \$5,333.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2018 through June 30, 2019 relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2019, the District's proportion was 0.0031 percent which was a decrease of 0.0001 percent from its proportion measured as of June 30, 2018.
+The State of Minnesota's proportionate share of the net pension liability associated with the District totaled \$5,739.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.

+The District's proportion of the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2019 through June 30, 2020 relative to the total employer contributions received from all of PERA's participating employers.
+At June 30, 2020, the District's proportionate share was 0.000031 at the end of the measurement period and 0.000031 percent for the beginning of the period.